Egon Mayer: World War II

-World War II in Europe began on Friday, 1 September 1939, when German forces invaded Poland, the day Mayer was on route to Schleißheim.
+World War II in Europe began on Friday, 1 September 1939, when German forces invaded Poland, the day Mayer was en route to Schleißheim.
 Mayer received the Iron Cross 2nd Class (Eisernes Kreuz 2.
 Klasse) on 25 October 1939 and was transferred to Jagdgeschwader 2 "Richthofen" (JG 2—2nd Fighter Wing), named after World War I fighter ace Manfred von Richthofen, on 6 December 1939.
 For his entire combat career, with the exception of a brief posting to the fighter pilot school at Werneuchen, Mayer served in JG 2 "Richthofen".
 He claimed his first aerial victory on 13 June 1940 during the Battle of France, shooting down a Morane-Saulnier M.S.406 belonging to the French Air Force (Armée de l'Air).

 In the Battle of Britain, Mayer often flew over the English Channel as the wingman of Helmut Wick.
 He claimed three further victories in this campaign, all over Royal Air Force (RAF) Supermarine Spitfires, but was himself shot down or forced to land at the French coast.
 Once he had to swim in the Channel for an hour before he was rescued.
 At the end of 1940 Mayer had four victories to his credit and JG 2 "Richthofen" was withdrawn from combat to replenish the heavy losses it had sustained.
 Following a short tour as fighter pilot instructor at the Jagdfliegerschule (fighter pilot school) in Werneuchen, Mayer was sent back to the Channel Front.

 On 10 June 1941, Oberleutnant (First Lieutenant) Mayer was appointed Staffelkapitän (squadron leader) of 7.
 Staffel (7th squadron) of JG 2 "Richthofen", based at Saint-Pol-Brias.
 He claimed his 19th and 20th victory on 23 July 1941 and was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) on 1 August 1941 after his 21st aerial victory.
 He received the award with fellow JG 2 "Richthofen" pilots Oberleutnant Erich Leie and Oberleutnant Rudolf Pflanz on that day.
 The triple award presentation was recorded by the Deutsche Wochenschau (German Weekly Review), a newsreel series released in the cinemas.
 His score had increased to 28 aerial victories by the end of 1941.